How Does Bankruptcy Affect Filing Taxes?

 The bankruptcy code has many confusing rules about tax debts and what can and cannot be discharged in bankruptcy.
 The most important thing to remember is that even if you have filed bankruptcy, you still have to file and pay your taxes on time.

-We have offices in Atlanta, Cumming, Dallas and Douglasville to better serve you.
-Call (404) 685-8800 to schedule a free consultation and discuss your options.
+We are accepting cases from Atlanta, Cumming, Dallas and Douglasville and surrounding areas.
+Call (678) 915-2634 to schedule a free consultation and discuss your options.

 What Will I Owe Taxes On?